 As a method that has been practiced for thousands of years, reciting Guan Yin Bodhisattva's name opens the door to the innate, everlasting refuge within.
 Invoked in times of danger and uncertainty, the quality of a compassionate heart and the wisdom of skillful means have the potential to turn peril into safety and fear into courage.
 Come join us in the woods of Buddha Root Farm, where we recite the name of Guan Yin and return to the refuge within.

 Saturday, July 22, 3:00 PM – Saturday, July 29, 9:00 PM, 2023

 Arrival and Departure Times

-This year’s retreat will be led by the monastics from the DRBA sangha and Prof. Douglas Powers.
+This year’s retreat will be led by the Dharma teachers of DRBA.
 For more description, please see here.